1000i100/svg-def-cleaner/README.md

 svg-def-cleaner
 ===============

-detect and merge redudent definitions for lighter svg files
+Detect and merge redundant definitions for lighter svg files

 How to use
 ----------